 Only a few decades ago, many large employers offered “defined-benefit” pensions, guaranteeing retirees and their spouses a fixed monthly payment for life.

 Times have changed.
-The Bureau of Labor Statistics says that in 2011, just 1 in 10 large employers offered fixed benefit plans, covering 18 percent of private industry employees.
-(By contrast, many government positions at all levels still offer pensions.)
+The Bureau of Labor Statistics says that in 2011, just 1 in 10 large employers offered fixed benefit plans, covering 18 percent of private industry employees, after declining steadily for three decades.
+(By contrast, many government positions at all levels still offer pensions, according to BLS data.)